awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-access-logs.md

 **To manage the S3 bucket for your access logs**
 After you enable access logging, be sure to disable access logging before you delete the bucket with your access logs\.
 Otherwise, if there is a new bucket with the same name and the required bucket policy but created in an AWS account that you don't own, Elastic Load Balancing could write the access logs for your load balancer to this new bucket\.

-## Disable Access Logging<a name="disable-access-logging"></a>
+## Disable access logging<a name="disable-access-logging"></a>

 You can disable access logging for your load balancer at any time\.
 After you disable access logging, your access logs remain in your S3 bucket until you delete the them\.
-For more information, see [Working with Buckets](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/BucketOperations.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [Working with buckets](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/BucketOperations.html) in the *Amazon Simple Storage Service Console User Guide*\.

 **To disable access logging using the console**